KFWB: Switch to sports

-On September 22, 2014, KFWB became a CBS Sports Radio Network affiliate, cancelling all news blocks and general interest talk programs.
-The station began calling itself "The Beast 980."
+On September 22, 2014, KFWB became a sports radio station affiliated with CBS Sports Radio, cancelling all news blocks and general interest talk programs.
+The station began calling itself "The Beast 980".

 The Beast 980 featured a live and local morning show, The Home Team, hosted by Bill Plaschke and Jeanne Zelasko.
 The Beast 980's weekday lineup also featured Jim Rome and Fred Roggin.
 Sports updates were provided during the day mostly by Sam Farber, Amy Bender and Ted Sobel, with Hall-of-Fame USC Trojans broadcaster Pete Arbogast providing sports updates and as a fill-in host from time to time.
 The Beast 980 was the flagship radio station of the NBA's Los Angeles Clippers and the LA Galaxy soccer team of the MLS.
 The Beast 980 also carried NFL games, NCAA college football games and NCAA basketball games.

 South Asian programming

 On January 5, 2016, it was reported that KFWB was in the process of being sold to an operator of foreign-language radio stations.
 A filing with the Securities and Exchange Commission stated that the station would be acquired by Principle Broadcasting, a company backed by Mercury Capital Partners, for $15 million.
 The final price in the contract filed with the FCC was $8 million.

 As a result of the sale, the station's sports format was discontinued on March 1, 2016.
 After one day of continuous airings of a five-minute retrospective of KFWB, the station began carrying the full service South Asian Bollywood music format which also was airing on KKDZ in Seattle and KLOK in San Jose.
 KFWB called itself "Desi 980".
 On March 16, 2016, the Los Angeles Clippers entered into a multi-year deal making KLAC the team's new flagship station, removing the games from KFWB.